Bluey (TV series): Stage show

 A live stage show developed in 2019, titled Bluey's Big Play, toured in fifty theatres around Australia and featured the characters from the series.
 The tour was initially scheduled to begin in May 2020, but was delayed due to restrictions relating to the COVID-19 pandemic.
 After eased restrictions, two preview performances were held at the Canberra Theatre Centre in January 2021 before further shows across the country.
-Bluey's Big Play also toured the United States, debuting at the Hulu Theater at Madison Square Garden in November 2022, The play debuted in the United Kingdom and Ireland in December 2023, and continues to expand worldwide.
+Bluey's Big Play also toured the United States, debuting at the Hulu Theater at Madison Square Garden in November 2022.
+The play debuted in the United Kingdom and Ireland in December 2023, and continues to expand worldwide.
 An encore season of the production in Australia commenced in Brisbane in December 2023.
-A pre-recorded version of the play was released on ABC iview on 20 April 2025.
+A pre-recorded version of the play was released on ABC iview on 20 April 2025, and on Disney+ on 16 March 2026.

 Feature film

 Ahead of the release of the long-form episode "The Sign" in April 2024, Moor stated that it was "not the end for Bluey", while Pearson expressed interest in creating a feature film based on the series.
-In December 2024, BBC Studios and The Walt Disney Company announced that Bluey: The Movie would be released theatrically in 2027 by Walt Disney Studios Motion Pictures.
+In December 2024, BBC Studios and The Walt Disney Company announced that The Bluey Movie would be released theatrically in 2027 by Walt Disney Studios Motion Pictures.
 The feature film will see the series' voice cast and crew returning, including Brumm returning as writer and director for the film.
 The film is a joint collaboration between Disney, BBC Studios and Ludo Studio; with Disney handling theatrical and streaming rights, BBC Studios handling financing and licensing rights, and Ludo Studio producing the feature.
 The film is set to continue the events of the show.
 Australian animation studio Cosmic Dino Studio will provide the computer animation.
-Bluey: The Movie is scheduled to be released in theaters on 6 August 2027.
+The Bluey Movie is scheduled to be released in theaters on 6 August 2027.
+A teaser trailer was showcased at D23 on 14 August 2026.

+Theme parks

+A tourist attraction titled Bluey's World was developed at Northshore Pavilion in Hamilton, Queensland; it opened on 7 November 2024 and launched on 13 November 2024.
+The interactive attraction features an original story and replicates settings from the series on a life-size 4,000 square-metre site.
+Bluey is projected to contribute AU$16 million to the local economy of Brisbane in 2025.

+A Bluey section opened at CBeebies Land at Alton Towers in 2024.
+A Bluey rollercoaster, titled Bluey the Ride: Here Come the Grannies!, opened on 28 March 2026.

+Music releases

+Soundtrack albums and singles

+The music for Bluey is licensed by Universal Music Publishing on behalf of BBC Worldwide Music Publishing.
+The first soundtrack for the series by Bush, Bluey: The Album, was released on 22 January 2021.
+The second soundtrack, Dance Mode!, was released on 21 April 2023, and the third soundtrack, Rug Island, was released on 25 October 2024.
+A fourth album, Up Here, was released on 27 March 2026.
+The album features songs from the series played for the first time with a full symphony orchestra.